 Before I describe the repair, it may be helpful to know a little about engine timing, don’t worry, I’ll keep it short.

-Timing is maintaining a mechanical set relationship between internal engine components, and firing the spark plug at the optimum time.
-When the timing is out/off you run the risk of severely damaging the engine.
+Timing maintains a mechanical set relationship between internal engine components and firing the spark plug at the optimum time.
+When the timing is out/off, you run the risk of severely damaging the engine.

-Timing is important for a few reasons, when timing is out a lot, the mower won’t start.
-If the timing is out a little, your mower may run, but run rough.
-A broken shear-key is as you now know the most likely cause of engine kickback.
-The repair procedure isn’t complex but a few procedures need to be followed to nail this repair successfully.
+Timing is vital for a few reasons.
+When the timing is out a lot, the mower won’t start.
+If the timing is out a little, your mower may run but run rough.
+A broken shear-key is, as you now know, the most likely cause of engine kickback.
+The repair procedure isn’t complex, but a few techniques need to be followed to nail this repair successfully.

 If you need video help, check out “Shear-key replacing video”.
-It walks you through the whole process step by step, from checking the shear-key, tapping & removing the flywheel, fitting the shear-key, torqueing the flywheel and setting the armature air gap.
+It walks you through the whole process step by step, from checking the shear-key, tapping & removing the flywheel, fitting the shear-key, torquing the flywheel, and setting the armature air gap.